calligraphy, desert landscapes, odd animal portraits

 Reporting from Santa Rosa again, where we ended up in our separate rooms somewhat under the weather from the stress of several aborted projects.
 I am trying to up- or down-load some cajun music from V’s collection, but my laptop refuses to play nice.

 Seems I’m on the screen all the time lately.
 I have only done a couple of drawings, I know not where they are.
-I have been decluttering my mounds of paper, and sorting categories in the studio.
-I used the fabulous new bobbin winder to transfer thread from about 2 dozen old Kenmore bobbins (from about 40 years ago??
-When did I have that machine?) to the 301/featherweight, and model 66 bobbins.
-I was inspired to make some hotpads using the refurbished 301A and some charming quilting squares my hoarder neighbor had left out on the curb to moulder in the rain last year.
+Back home I was decluttering mounds of paper, and sorting categories in the studio.
+I used the fabulous repaired bobbin winder on my electric Singer to transfer thread from about 2 dozen old Kenmore bobbins (When did I have a Kenmore?
+Tucson?) to the 301/featherweight, and model 66 bobbins.
+I was inspired to make some hotpads using the refurbished 301A with some charming quilting squares my hoarder neighbor had left out on the curb to moulder in the rain last year.
 I washed them and dried them in the sun and packed them away last summer.
 Suddenly overcome with the thrill of the smoothly-functioning machine, I tore apart and remade two hot pads from new fabric and old padding.

 Bear has a little flaw on her head.
 I think I will embroider her a little orange party hat.